 All of the transactions on the Ethereum network are embedded in blocks of data, and each block is linked to many others.
-This linking of blocks is known as the blockchain, and each one must be analysed as quickly as possible in order to ensure that transactions run smoothly and on time.
+This linking of blocks is known as the blockchain, and each one must be analyzed as quickly as possible in order to ensure that transactions run smoothly and on time.
 But the Ethereum developers don’t have anywhere near enough processing power to manage this process single-handedly, which is why they ask for ordinary computer users around the world to become “miners”.

 Mining Ethereum involves a user providing time and processing power to the network.
-In exchange for this, the network gives the user coins, or fractions of coins.
+In exchange for this, the network gives the user coins or fractions of coins.
 The verification of digital transactions is what Ethereum mining is all about.
 This proof-of-work system verified and propagated blocks in the blockchain.
-However, a proof-of-stake system is likely to be introduced eventually, which is a timestamping method involves a consensus being reached about a block by betting on it.
+However, a proof-of-stake system is likely to be introduced eventually, which is a timestamping method that involves a consensus being reached about a block by betting on it.

 Many say that the fuel that runs Ethereum is Ether, which is the incentive for developers to create the very best and most efficient Ethereum-based applications.

 Miners use their computing power to repeatedly “guess” the answer to a puzzle.
 The guesses are made extremely quickly, and the first computer to guess correctly wins.

 The block’s header metadata is run through a hash function — a process that returns a scrambled set of numbers and letters that appears to be completely random.
 Only the “nonce value” ever changes, which affects the eventual hash value.